Is the Number of Semi-Truck Accidents Going Down?

 - Fatalities involving large trucks totaled 28 in 2012 and increased to 53 in 2016.

 Certainly, safety has improved since the 1970s, and safety remains much improved since that time.
 However, there has been a slight regression, which must be watched carefully.
 The National Highway Traffic Safety Administration concludes that 94% of all serious crashes on the roadways involve poor choices by drivers.
 Thus, driver assistance technologies, such as those that provide warnings about risks, and help brake and steer vehicles when appropriate, should help improve driver safety.
 Similarly, many trucking regulations, such as hours of service regulations, are aimed at keeping drivers alert and safe.
 Hopefully, we will soon start to see improvements reflected in semi-truck accident statistics.

 Call an Attorney

-At Nelson MacNeil Rayfield, we are always happy to see innovation which protects the public.
+At Nelson MacNeil Rayfield, we are always happy to see innovation that protects the public.
 Unfortunately, even with technological advancements, human error can cause horrific consequences.
-Perhaps a truck driver did not follow hours of service regulations, and negligently caused an accident due to fatigue.
-Perhaps a trucking company did not follow required maintenance procedures and the driver could not brake adequately.
+Perhaps a truck driver did not follow hours of service regulations and negligently caused an accident due to fatigue.
+Perhaps a trucking company did not follow the required maintenance procedures, and the driver could not brake adequately.
 These and hundreds of other circumstances can lead to the death or injury of an innocent victim.
 To protect all of society, it is important to hold wrongdoers accountable.
-If you have questions, or need help investigating an accident, please contact us.
+If you have questions or need help investigating an accident, please contact us.